MLA In-Text Citations

 Citing the Same Source Multiple Times

 It may seem redundant to constantly include an author’s name in the body of a research project or paper.
-If you use an author’s work in one section of your project, and the next piece of information included is by the same individual(s), then it is not necessary to share in-text, whether narratively or in parentheses, that both items are from the same author.
+If you use an author’s work in one section of your project, and the next piece of information included is by the same individual(s), then it is not necessary to share in-text, whether in prose or in parentheses, that both items are from the same author.
 It is acceptable to include the last name of the author in the first use, and in the second usage, only a page number needs to be included.

-Here is an example of how to cite the same source multiple times:
+Here is an example of how to cite the same source multiple times

 “One of the major tests is the Project for Standardized Assessment of Information Literacy Skills.
 This measurement was developed over four years as a joint partnership between the Association of Research Libraries and Kent State University” (Tong and Moran 290).
 This exam is just one of many available to measure students’ information literacy skills.
 It is fee-based, so it is not free, but the results can provide stakeholders, professors, curriculum developers, and even librarians and library service team members with an understanding of students’ abilities and misconceptions.